ivans-innovation-lab/my-company-documentation/chapter1/architecture-patterns-and-best-practices.md

-# Architecture Patterns and Best Practices
+# Architecture Patterns And Best Practices

 A [**pattern language**](https://en.wikipedia.org/wiki/Pattern_language)** **is a method of describing good design practices or patterns of useful organization within a field of expertise.
 The term was coined by architect [Christopher Alexander](https://en.wikipedia.org/wiki/Christopher_Alexander) and popularized by his 1977 book [A Pattern Language](https://en.wikipedia.org/wiki/A_Pattern_Language)